dereuromark/cakephp-shim/README.md

 - Controller::paginate() loading config defaults and providing query string pagination by default.
 - Bootstrap configuration for out-of-the-box query string functionality for CakeDC Search plugin.
 - Header monitor via `App.monitorHeaders` to assert no output is done before the response class.
+- FormShim and HtmlShim helpers for detection of view deprecations.

 ## Main fixes
 - Controller::disableCache() to help to write that directive to the browser for all (even IE).